How Russian soldiers ran a ‘cleansing’ operation in Bucha

 BUCHA, Ukraine (AP) — The first man arrived at 7:27 a.m.
 Russian soldiers covered his head and marched him up the driveway toward a nondescript office building.

 Two minutes later, a pleading, gagged voice pierced the morning stillness.
-Then the merciless reply: “Talk!
-Talk, f–ing mother-f–er!”
+Then the merciless and profane reply: “Talk!
+Talk! …”

 The women and children came later, gripping hastily packed bags, their pet dogs in tow.